 SEO texts are texts on the internet that have been specifically optimized so that search engines can find or understand them better.
-This works by answering search queries with keywords in the text, that sends Google the signal that the content is relevant to the respective search query.
+This works by answering search queries with keywords in the text, that sends Google the signal that the content is relevant to the respective search term.

 You will therefore find optimized texts in online shops, on landing pages, guidebooks and so on.
 The reason: SEO texts can be found in every type of content.
 If you think it’s just a simple stringing together of keywords, you’re completely wrong!
 There is more to SEO texts than you know.
 What exactly, you will find out in the following.